Richardson Electronics (RELL)

 Founded in 1947, Richardson Electronics (NASDAQ:RELL) is a distributor of power grid and microwave tubes as well as consumables related to those products.

-- Customers postponed purchases of its products and services this cycle as its revenue declined by 8% annually over the last two years
+- Products and services are facing significant end-market challenges during this cycle as sales have declined by 3% annually over the last two years

 Why There Are Better Opportunities Than Richardson Electronics